On Camera Lab

 Refund Policy

-Due to limited seating, we ask that you cancel 72 hours (3 days) before your workshop.
+Due to limited seating, we ask that you cancel 72 hours (3 days) before your class begins.
 After this point, no refund or credit will be issued.
 If you must cancel, please email [email protected] — refunds are in the same form as payment.
 Your spot is transferable to a friend, if arranged prior to the first session.

 While unlikely, we reserve the right to reschedule due to emergencies or other unforeseen circumstances.
 If you can’t attend the new dates, you may choose a full refund, or credit.